-Workers Compensation -
+Workers' Compensation -

-Once a youth apprentice becomes a paid employee they must be covered by the employer's workers compensation coverage.
+Once a youth apprentice becomes a paid employee they must be covered by the Workers' Compensation coverage of their employer.

-Unemployment Compensation -
+Unemployment Insurance Benefits -

-If a youth apprentice is enrolled full-time in a public educational institution and receives school credit for their participation in the YA program, then they are NOT eligible to file for unemployment compensation from the employer.
-Youth apprentices who do NOT meet this criteria may be eligible for unemployment compensation benefits.
+If a youth apprentice is enrolled full-time in a public educational institution and receives school credit for their participation in the YA program, then they are NOT eligible to file for unemployment insurance benefits from the employer.
+Youth apprentices who do NOT meet this criterion may be eligible for unemployment insurance benefits.